The cost of travelling

 Top ways to reduce the cost of travelling

-Find cheap flights: For many of us, flights are the biggest expense on a trip (For Europeans, you and your $25 flights across the continent wouldn’t understand!).
-3 things to focus on to reduce flight costs:- When you book: Book your flights well in advance or look for last-minute deals.
+For many of us, flights are the biggest expense on a trip (For Europeans, you and your $25 flights across the continent wouldn’t understand!).
+3 things to focus on to reduce flight costs:

-- Pro-tip, the further in advance you book, the more free your flight feels when you board.
+- Pro tip, the further in advance you book, the more free your flight feels when you board.

 - When you travel: Travel during off-peak times to avoid high prices.

-- Now I’m not saying travel during hurricane season, but if retiring with any money is important to you, then…
+- Now I’m not saying to travel during hurricane season, but if retiring with any money is important to you, then…

 - What you bring: Avoid extra baggage fees.